vxq/js/README.md

 Maybe while you have your mouse held down a set of outlines are drawn showing areas to which each unit is closest, where they would be selected.
 It would be a unique visual element... but it could be too distracting.

+.

+The purpose of this branch is to implement `flatland.Units`'s `.goTo()` method

+The purpose of this branch is to implement the .goTo() method for `flatland.Units`, allowing them to thrust their way towards a target.
+`FlatCanvasRenderer` will need to gain the ability to accept clicks to order some unit around.
+Initially we may simply use the first unit -- and highlight it in green.
+We may also want to extend the `VXQ.Agent` interface with an array of known waypoints.

+Instead of having opaque changed promises, we may want the waypoint system to be transparent, and support the replace/append operations like in an RST game.

 Hmm.
 I could consider putting this entirely in the UI layer, and not exposing it in the public interface, so all of the queueing is portable between games.
 It